occrg/chord-sheet-creator/README.md

 This is a list of things to do for the project, not including implementing the "future functionality" above.
 1. Ensure consistent code formatting (including indentation, order of setup/lang).
 1. Clean up file structure.
+1. Ensure HTML elements are identifiable from dev tools.
+1. Ensure appropriate HTML elements are used everywhere.
 1. Move URLs linked in application to be environment variables.
 1. Automatically detect lines in lyric submissions which are names of a segment or are chord lines.
 1. Denote which fields are required.